shao-xy/LSTNet/README.md

+# LSTNet forked for Daniel
+This repository is forked from [fbadine/LSTNet](https://github.com/fbadine/LSTNet.git).
+We use this to store our own modifications.

+Below is the original README file from the forked project.

+---

 # LSTNet
 This repository is a Tensorflow / Keras implementation of __*Modeling Long- and Short-Term Temporal Patterns with Deep Neural Networks*__ paper https://arxiv.org/pdf/1703.07015.pdf